 To do so, please contact the safeguarding team with the subject title ‘New Basketball England Verifier’, your full name, an email address, which club you are with and we will be able to provide more information.

 Our FAQs page provides answers to questions that you may have as a Basketball England Verifier.

-Please note: With becoming a Basketball England verifier, the email assigned to your verifier's account will be advertised on the GBG Online Disclosures website whereby Basketball England DBS applicants will be able to see it at the end of the application process.
+Please note: With becoming a Basketball England verifier, the email assigned to your verifier's account (and telephone number if you provide this) will be advertised on the First Advantage Online Disclosures website whereby Basketball England DBS applicants will be able to see it at the end of the application process.